Shadod123/all-about-movies-movie-portal/README.md

-# all about movies movie portal
+# All'bout Movies movie portal
  Responsive web page for a fictitious movie portal using HTML, CSS and JavaScript